princelab/metriculator/README.md

 ##Running The Metric Tracker

-Rserve must be running.
-From within R, run the following commands:

-    library('Rserve')
-    Rserve()

-This wills start Rserve as a daemon in the background.

-Now start the metric tracker server of choice.
+Start the server of choice.
 If you want to use the built-in server that comes with Rails, run:

     bundle exec rails s

 Now go to [http://localhost:3000](http://localhost:3000) to see the site in action.

+#LICENSE
+Released under the MIT license, as referenced in LICENSE